amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     - communications between classes inside one application
     - not directly related to goals of clients
     - implementation detail
-    - verification by test cases makes them fragile & falls short in "resistance to refactoring" attribute
+    - verification by test cases makes them fragile & falls short in resistance to refactoring attribute
     - can be replaced by stubs in test cases
 - inter system
     - communications between multiple applications